-As COMBAR has entered its last working year, it is time to see where we stand and start defining recommendations from the conducted research and knowledge exchange activities.
+As COMBAR is over half way, it is time to see where we stand and start defining recommendations from the conducted research and knowledge exchange activities.
 Kicking-off a process towards constructing recommendations for research and policy, we aim to set-up discussion panels around the theme of the different working groups: (1) diagnosis, (2) socio-economics and (3) sustainable control.
 Each theme will have a separate online session, and will be introduced by a high level keynote presentation as well as a number of short presentations from our researchers.
 The discussion panels will involve a mix of researchers and relevant stakeholders whereas the audience will be able to participate via polling software.
 In this way, we hope to start translating the pooled knowledge and new research findings into workable recommendations.

 COMBAR has grown over the years to a network of near 200 scientists from Europe and beyond.
 With them, I am proud to offer you an attractive programme with presenting opportunities for young researchers and ample room for discussion.

 Looking forward to your participation

 Dr. Johannes Charlier